 Robotic-Assisted Thoracic Approaches

 Our cardiothoracic surgeons are experienced in minimally invasive robotic-assisted thoracic surgery.
-Our approach gives surgeons enhanced dexterity and precision.
-We offer robotic-assisted surgery (Heller myotomy) to treat achalasia, a condition that affects the ability of your esophagus to move food and liquids into your stomach.
+Robotic surgery gives surgeons enhanced dexterity and precision to treat a wide range of surgical conditions of the chest and esophagus.

 Thoracic Surgeries We Offer